3 minute read

 - When he/she has never been monogamous.

 Always analyze your feelings first.
 Be completely honest and try to be objective.
 For example, you might be interpreting your own insecurity and jealousy as a lack of attention.
-You also might be blind for all the flaws of your partner due to your low self esteem.
+You also might be blind to all the flaws of your partner due to your low self-esteem.

 Take a responsible decision when you reach the bottom of the problem.
 Don’t be afraid to terminate a long relationship if there is nothing you can do to make it work.
 Actually many people even feel sorry that they haven’t been braver to do it sooner.